joestubbs/coe379l-fa25/docs/unit02/model_quality.rst

 **Example: Spam Email**

 For example, we looked at spam email detection in the last unit.
-Our model tried to determine if an email was spam or not.
+In that scenario, we want to build a model to determine if an email is spam or not.
 There are four cases, two cases where our model predicts correctly and two cases where it does not:

 Correct: